ritaban06/Samarth-Event-and-Merchandise/SITE_DEACTIVATION_GUIDE.md

 # Site Deactivation System

-This system allows you to deactivate the events site and redirect users to the merchandise site without having to undeploy the application.
+This system allows you to deactivate the **events client site** and redirect users to the merchandise site without having to undeploy the application.

 ## How It Works

-The system uses environment variables to control the active status of the events site:
+The system uses environment variables to control the active status of the events client site:
 - When active: Normal site functionality
 - When deactivated: Shows a maintenance message and redirects to the merch site
+- **Admin panel and backend API remain fully functional** for management purposes

 ## Environment Variables

-### For Client (Frontend)
+### For Client (Frontend) Only
 Add to your `.env` file:
 ```bash
 VITE_SITE_ACTIVE=true    # Site is active